adbar/trafilatura/docs/usage-python.rst

 .. hint::
-    If the output is buggy removing a constraint (e.g. formatting) can greatly improve the result.
+    The heuristics used by the main algorithm change according to the presence of certain elements in the HTML.
+If the output seems odd removing a constraint (e.g. formatting) can greatly improve the result.

 Optimizing for precision and recall